The Company’s Board of Directors is comprised of prominent investment and industry professionals.

 Chairman of the Audit and Valuation Committee

-Clive Peggram is Chief Executive Officer of Apex2100, an elite sports performance facility based in France.
+Clive Peggram is Chairman of Apex2100, an elite sports performance facility based in France.
 He has over 35 years of experience in financial derivatives, hedge funds and private equity.
 He was chief executive officer of the operating businesses of Financial Risk Management, a US $10 billion institutionally focused hedge fund of fund manager.
 Mr. Peggram previously worked in a number of different roles, gaining considerable experience of the developing derivative and capital markets.
 Mr. Peggram is a non-executive director of an Italian focused private equity fund and an independent partner of Cairn Loan Investments LLP.
-He also serves as a trustee of the British Ski and Snowboard National Foundation and the Apex2100 Foundation.
+He also serves as a trustee of the Apex2100 Foundation.

 Mark Katzenellenbogen has been involved in financial services for over 35 years.
 Since 2007 he has been CEO of Auden Capital LLP, a London based corporate finance advisory firm specialising in the investment and wealth management sector.
 He began his career with S.G Warburg in credit and banking, prior to working for the bank’s mergers and acquisitions department.
 Since 2005 Mark has been a non-executive director of Oldfield, a long-only value equity manager.